 What will we cover?

-We will look at the history and techniques of painting flowers and plants in art working from a wide variety of art traditions including Japanese flower painting,to more contemporary and abstract artists including Ivon Hitchens and Cy Twombly.
-Each week we will look at a different artist and technique as our inspiration.
+We will cover mark making techniques and colour mixing in charcoal, pencil and both oil and soft pastels.
+Each week we cover a different formal element in drawing taking an artist as our inspiration.
 These images will be used as starting points for discussion and as inspiration for our own personal expressions of the subject matter.